Last updated: 14 May, 2020

 The situation at Sciences Po: latest updates

-In accordance with the measures announced by the President of France, access to Sciences Po buildings is closed to undergraduate students, master students and the public, on all campuses, in Paris and on all our regional campuses, from Monday, March 16, 2020, until further notice.
+Due to the Covid-19 epidemic, access to Sciences Po buildings has been closed to undergraduate students, master students and the public, on all campuses, in Paris and on all our regional campuses since Monday, March 16, 2020, and until further notice.

-Classes were suspended between March 16 and March 21, and then resumed remotely starting Monday, March 23, 2020.
-The main objective is to guarantee academic continuity via various tools and innovative methods supported by the Institute of Skills and Innovation.
-This offer is to be tailored to different students’ situations, many of whom are outside France, in different time zones.
+Classes were moved online from Monday, March 23, 2020, and will remain online for the rest of the spring semester.
+Academic continuity and the quality of education are ensured via the various tools and innovative methods adapted to a student community present around the world, in different time zones.
 Subject to compliance with the new educational framework, the validation of this spring semester 2020 is in no way called into question.

 A monitoring committee made up of members of Sciences Po’s management meets daily to review the situation and the needs of all of our communities, in France and abroad.